-- Does it sound as I want it to sound – and not as a teacher / coach / somebody else wants it to sound?
+- Does it sound as I want it to sound – and not as somebody else wants it to sound?

 - Is it healthy?
 This means that it doesn’t hurt, tickle, strain,… and I can repeat it perpetually without getting hoarse.

 And there she was: My Voice.
 Stronger, happier, more flexible and bigger than ever.
 I had loads of fun while playing around with funny, ugly, coarse, strange sounds.
 But then again, what is the definition of funny, ugly, coarse, strange and the likes?
 There is no such thing as “a beautiful sound”.
 What might sound beautiful to me, might sound ugly to you.
 Soon, I started to look for vocal methods outside of the world of conservatories.
 I was convinced that there had to be more people like me.
-People that were convinced that you could make so much more than just “the classical sound” and still have a healthy voice.
+People that also thought that you can sing with so much more than just “the classical sound ideal” and still have a healthy voice.
 Of course there were…

 In 2007, I went to my first masterclass of a “non conventional” method.
 By that, I mean that at the time, it was not standard – and often even frowned upon – in conservatory educations.
 The light went on.
-There even was a method on all those beautiful, crazy, lovely, diverse sounds that we can make.
+There even was scientific research on all those beautiful, crazy, lovely, diverse sounds that we can make!
 That was the beginning of an amazing journey of educating myself in the latest scientific knowledge, methods and pedagogy.
-I even have performed scientific research myself!
-If I would say that to my science teachers of my youth, they would have a hard time believing it 😉 And I am planning on continuing the journey until my final day.
+Since 2011, I’m also performing scientific research myself.
+If I would say that to my science teachers of my youth, they would have a hard time believing it 😉 And I am planning on continuing this journey until my final day.

 It is my duty to keep on searching, discussing, learning, listening and growing as a singer, teacher and coach.
 Talking about my growth as a singer… Studying all these non-classical sounds also made me a better classical singer!
 Because the basic rules of producing all possible human sounds are the same.
 And getting to know every corner of your voice obviously liberates you in all possible styles and genres.

 Now, I’m not saying that all these classical teachers I had were bad teachers.
 They were just not the right teachers for me.
 But the result of all this, is that I firmly believe that the job of a teacher / coach is to be in service of the artistic identity of the person that chose to work with us.
-We have to guide the singer through all the possibilities and help them find their own voice.
+We have to guide our clients through all the possibilities and help them find their own voice.
 Not a copy of our own voice.
 And this goes for the singing ànd speaking voice.

 My personal artistic identity is very diverse.
 I love to start the day with a very clean, lovely, classical “Ave Maria” at a church service, and end it with a rock band, while I rattle my heart out.
 And the day after, I might perform a jazzy version of “Blackbird”, accompanied by my favorite accordionist.
 Nowadays, we know that that is possible in a healthy way and that there are methods to teach singers all this.
 If the singer that enters my studio doesn’t want to know all these possibilities and just wants to perfect one part of his / her voice, then that’s also OK.
 I must not project my own ambitions onto my clients.
 I am in service of them and their choices.

-All I can do, is try to make singers conscious of their voice, their body, their breath, their instrument, their sound, their story,… And with this consciousness, they end up being able to make their own choices.
+All I can do, is try to guide my clients towards consciousness of their voice, their body, their breath, their instrument, their sound, their story,… And with this consciousness, they end up being able to make their own choices.
 I open the door, but they have to walk through it.

-Thank you for your trust, dear singers.
+Thank you for your trust, dear clients.
 Thank you for allowing me to accompany you on such a personal and emotional journey.
 What an amazing job I have.